 The Cognitive Framework of Restorative Practice in School Discipline

-Because many students come from homes that accept or even promote behaviors that are unacceptable at school, they may need our help to recognize that school and home are two different environments.
-When we help students recognize these differences more clearly, they can begin to make an internal shift when they come into the building, leaving more and more “non-school” behaviors outside the door.
-Some simple phrases can further aid students from troubled homes to recognize that they don’t need some of the behaviors and attitudes at school that they may need at home:
+Because many students come from homes that accept or even promote behaviors unacceptable at school, they may need our help to recognize that school and home are two different environments.
+When we help students recognize these differences more clearly, they can make an internal shift when they come into the building, leaving more and more “non-school” behaviors outside the door.
+Some simple phrases can further aid students from troubled homes to recognize that they don’t need some behaviors and attitudes at school that they may need at home:

 When we’re at school…